arteevraina/arteevraina/README.md

 <br />

 Hi, I'm Arteev Raina, a passionate self-taught Software Engineer from state of Jammu and Kashmir in India 🇮🇳.
-I am currently in my final year of Bachelor of Technology course at Shri Mata Vaishno Devi University, Katra.
+I am currently in my final year of Bachelor of Technology in Computer Science Engineering course at Shri Mata Vaishno Devi University, Katra.

 I am an experienced Software Developer skilled in Dart, Java, JavaScript and Flutter Application Development.
 I have been involved with multiple organizations in the past and have developed products for them and these products are currenlty in production and being used by the targeted users.

-I am also an Open-Source enthusiast and maintainer.
-I learned a lot from the Open-Source community and I love how collaboration and knowledge sharing happened through Open-Source.
+I am also an Open Source Enthusiast.
+I have contributed to many Open Source Organizations and help improve that open source project.

   <img align="right" alt="GIF" src="https://github.com/arteevraina/arteevraina/blob/master/code.gif?raw=true" width="500" height="320" />